 Hearing aid maintenance

 One easy way to keep your hearing aids in good working order is by properly caring for and maintaining the devices.
-This means cleaning them daily with a dry cloth, removing batteries at night to allow any moisture to evaporate and examining them periodically for any scratches, cracks or damages.
+This means cleaning them daily with a dry cloth, opening the battery doors at night to allow any moisture to evaporate and examining them periodically for any scratches, cracks or damages.
 Remember to talk with your hearing care professional if you discover any kind of malfunction or damage to your device.
 Routine hearing aid follow up visits with your hearing care professional are an important part of maintaining your hearing devices.